witch-factory/witch-next-blog/content/en-posts/javascript-symbol-usage/index.md

 ---
-title: The Exploration of JS - Where is Symbol Used?
+title: Exploring JavaScript - Where is Symbol Used?
 date: "2023-08-30T00:00:00Z"
 description: "Where is the Symbol in JS used?"
 tags: ["javascript"]